1 Theme: Aquatic Ecosystems

 temperature_sd: standard deviation of temperature observation as reported by NEON

-depth_oxygen: depth in meters of oxygen observation
+depth_oxygen: depth in meters of oxygen and chlorophyll observation

 depth_temperature: depth in meters of temperature observation

 Dissolved oxygen (DO) is the concentration of oxygen dissolved in water.
 NEON’s 30-minute time resolution from deployed water quality sondes among the freshwater sites reports this concentration as mg L-1.
 We have adapted the available NEON DO data to output the mean daily DO concentration in mg L-1 from a water quality sonde deployed 1m below the water surface at a lake site (BARC and CRAM) and a water quality sonde deployed in a stream site (COMO, MCDI, POSE).
 Common DO concentrations range between 0 and 12 mg L-1 and DO concentrations less than 2 mg L-1 are considered hypoxic.

 Dissolved oxygen concentration is a critically important variable in limnology.
 Forecasts of dissolved oxygen in freshwaters is the first step to understanding other freshwater ecosystem processes.
 For example, oxygen serves as the gatekeeper to other biogeochemical reactions that occur as well as determine the variety and health of aquatic organisms present in rivers and lakes.
 Preemptive forecasts of dissolved oxygen concentrations can anticipate periods of high or low oxygen availability, thereby providing insight into how the ecosystem may change at relatively short timescales.